 The following two tabs change content below.

 Anna is the new CEO for Global Connections.
 Before this, she was the Minister for World Mission at All Souls, Langham Place.
 She's also worked overseas with the church in North Africa and in Bible translation in West Africa, and 5 years in Government strategy.
-She is on the council of Global Connections, a trustee of Wycliffe Bible Translators and Release International and is part of the Lausanne Younger Leaders group.
+She is a trustee of Wycliffe Bible Translators and Release International and is part of the Lausanne Younger Leaders group.